home-assistant/home-assistant.io/source/_integrations/tessie.markdown

 ha_integration_type: integration
 ---

-The Tessie integration displays various sensors from the vehicles in your [Tessie](https://my.tessie.com/) account.
+The Tessie integration exposes various commands and sensors from the Tesla vehicles connected to your [Tessie](https://my.tessie.com/) account.

 ## Prerequisites